bna-data-analysis/extract-brain-network/Demo/README.md

 Note - The preprocessed files after fmriprep processing are available in /Demo/sample_taowu/derivatives folder.
 The files are included for reference.

 ## STEP 3 - Extract Connectivity matrices
 1. Run ConnectivityMatrices.py file.
-This generates the adjacency matrix and features matrix of graph dataset
+This generates the adjacency matrices and feature matrices.